dorelljames/dorellblog/content/blog/dynamic-groq-query-in-javascript/index.md

 }`
 ```

-And so, we could create a projections too to take care of that.
+And so, we could create `projections` too to take care of that.
 Nice!

 ```javascript
 const projections = [